-Recreation Sites and Trails manages approximately 1300 recreation sites.
+Recreation Sites and Trails BC manages approximately 1,300 recreation sites.
 There are two basic types of recreation sites – those with fees, and those without.
-At fee sites, camping fees are charged to pay for services which may include supervision, daily maintenance and facility/structure maintenance.
-Camping fees can range from $12-$15 per night for a person, family or party of six.
-Sites without fees may not provide these services, and some may be user-maintained.
-You can find out which sites require a fee by visiting our website and searching by facility/location.
+At paid sites, camping fees are charged for services which may include supervision, daily maintenance and facility/structure maintenance, and are payable in cash to an on-site operator.
+Prices may increase on weekends and range from $12-$15 per night for a person, family or party of six.
+Sites without fees may not provide services, and some may be user-maintained.
+To determine fees by location visit the ‘Search by Facility or Activity’ webpage of Recreation Sites and Trails BC.

 Can we book a Recreation Site or do we just pitch our tents? >>